Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 ##Licenses and Costs

 The Red Hat Enterprise Linux 7.3 image used in this solution is the PAYG model and doesn't require the user to license it, it will be licensed automatically after the instance is launched first time.
 Use of this image carries a separate hourly charge that is in addition to Microsoft's Linux VM rates.
-Total price of the VM consists of the base Linux VM price (shown on the next pages) plus RHEL VM image surcharge.
+Total price of the VM consists of the base Linux VM price plus RHEL VM image surcharge.
 Click [here](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for pricing details.

 ##Prerequisites